tim-kos/ajson/README.md

 Gives you asynchronous versions of JSON.parse and JSON.stringify to prevent blocking the event loop too much when you parse and stringify big amounts of data.

+Do not yet use AJSON.parse(), as it has a much higher memory footprint than JSON.parse().
+The implementation for it will be changed.

 # Installation